PirzadaJalal/Telecom-Churn-Analysis/README.md

 # Telecom Customer Churn Analysis & Prediction
+Customer churn is a critical challenge in the telecom industry impacting revenue and growth.
+This project develops a machine learning solution to predict churn and provides actionable insights through a Power BI dashboard to improve customer retention.

 <img width="1208" height="759" alt="dashboard-overview" src="https://github.com/user-attachments/assets/e96e990a-72af-4540-9508-7e2f86b2d2a7" />

 ## Objective
 Analyze customer churn and predict at-risk customers using machine learning and visualize insights using Power BI.